exratione/angularjs-controller-inheritance/README.md

 In summary:

-  * All dependencies must be passed explicitly the $injector.invoke(), or else test code will break because injected mocks will be ignored by the parent class.
+  * All dependencies must be passed explicitly to $injector.invoke(), or else test code will break because injected mocks will be ignored by the parent class.
 The parent will load the non-mock instances for anything not explicitly set in $injector.invoke().
   * Unlike prototypical inheritance, parents must explicitly permit overriding.
   * A mixin works in exactly the same way as inheritance.
   * You can't define functionality in the controller constructor prototype.
 That is ignored by $injector.invoke().
 You must define functions inside the constructor body, as shown above.